Taumarunui to National Park

 It was unexpected, undeniably positive and profoundly affirming.
 I feel privileged and better for the experience.

 I very much look forward to my next meeting with my “double walker” friend.

 ONE MORE THING – I have added two pages to the menu of this blog.
 One relates to signs that catch my interest.
 Another is a photo chronicle of foods and drinks that I remember to take photos of.
-Both can be accessed on the menu above.
-I will try and regularly update these going forward.
+I will try to regularly update these going forward.